skade/yakshav.es/_sources/from-the-rider-down.md

 ## Other places

-We're not keeping anyone from using other systems and members of the team might hang out there.
+We're not keeping anyone from using other systems and members of the team often hang out at other places.
 It might not be the primary place, but it also could be. `irc.mozilla.org` will always exist (as long as Mozilla doesn't shut it off) and if there's people that want to moderate it, it will stay moderated.

 ## A strictly personal opinion